See the list here with practical information about the Nordic countries.

-Most hotels offer some laundry or dry-cleaning services for a fee.
+Most hotels offer laundry or dry-cleaning services for a fee.
 There are also coin-operated launderettes (self-service facilities) and dry cleaners in major Nordic towns and cities.

 It is perfectly safe to drink cold water from the tap in Nordic countries.

 Yes, it is quite possible!
 Most Scandinavians speak several languages, and English is widely understood across northern Europe.
-German is also popular.
+German is also famous.
 It will help if you bring a dictionary with you.
-Or, you can simply refer to Danish Phrases and Swedish Phrases, listed under Language Help to prepare a little.
+Or, you can refer to Danish Phrases and Swedish Phrases, listed under Language Help to prepare a little.

-You can find wireless hotspots just about everywhere in the bigger cities or towns in Nordic countries (gas stations, city centres, cafés, shopping centres, hotels) though not all access is free.
+You can find wireless hotspots everywhere in the bigger cities or towns in Nordic countries (gas stations, city centres, cafés, shopping centres, hotels) though not all access is free.
 Most hotels also offer free internet access, and some may offer a computer with internet access for guest use.